The Great SEO Upskilling: The New GEO Specialists Driving AI Visibility

 GEO specialists are the upskilled SEOs helping multi-location brands increase AI visibility, authority, and performance across the entire search journey.

-The advent of AI engines like Google AI Mode and ChatGPT is changing the local search landscape quickly — and with it, the job descriptions for search engine optimization specialists.
+AI engines like Google AI Mode and ChatGPT are changing the local search landscape quickly — and with it, the job descriptions for search engine optimization specialists.

-There’s a visibility crisis we’re seeing in search: Roughly 68% of local businesses appear incorrectly or insufficiently in AI results, often due to fragmented data, thin content, or inconsistent location signals.
-This is a problem traditional SEO strategies and dashboards weren’t built to solve.
+There’s a visibility crisis we’re seeing in search: Two in three local businesses appear incorrectly or insufficiently in AI results, often due to fragmented data, thin content, or inconsistent location signals.
+This is a problem traditional SEO strategies and dashboards weren’t built to solve alone.

 Why the GEO Specialist Role Exists Now